 Preventing Radicalisation and Extremism

-In line with the DfE's Prevent Duty advice (June 2015) we are committed to actively promoting the fundamental British values of democracy, the Rule of Law, Individual Liberty and Mutual Respect and Tolerance of those with different Faiths and Beliefs.
+In line with the DfE's Prevent Duty advice (December 2021) we are committed to actively promoting the fundamental British values of democracy, the Rule of Law, Individual Liberty and Mutual Respect and Tolerance of those with different Faiths and Beliefs.
 Our core mission of diversity permeates all we do.
 We place a strong emphasis on the common values that all communities share such as self-respect, tolerance and the sanctity of life.
 We work hard to broaden our students' experience, to prepare them for life and work in contemporary Britain.
 We teach them to respect and value the diversity around them as well as understanding how to make safe, well-considered decisions.
 We recognise that we have a responsibility to protect children from all forms of extremism and this forms an integral part of our Safeguarding Policy.
 This includes the use of internet filtering systems in school, to ensure children are safe from terrorist and extremist material when using the internet.
-If you have any concerns regarding radicalisation and extremism please contact one of our designated Safeguarding leads (Joanne E. Shaw, Neil Bell or Shirley Duggan) at the school.
-All school staff have attended Prevent training in January 2016 and as such if you have any concerns any member of staff can be approached.
+If you have any concerns regarding radicalisation and extremism please contact one of our designated Safeguarding leads at the school.
+All school staff receive safeguarding updates for Prevent and as such if you have any concerns any member of staff can be approached.

 Collecting your child during the school day